SavNov/Writing/ST ST/Rey Has Trouble With A Force-sensitive Child.md

 *Force, we need to work on your context problem.* She thought.

-She ran past the gambling tents and the galaxy finally had mmercy on her because not a single thing happened to her in them.
-He ran, *laughing*, up the staircase and into the booths above.
+She ran past the gambling tents with fury and self-disappointment battling for dominance inside of her.
+She was the greatest hunter and tracker on Tatooine.
+And she had missed.
+Which was pretty bad when her entire livelihood depended on her capturing the target the *first* time.

-She, of course, followed.
+So she ran like a bat out of Hell as she repeated the mantra again.

+"It's either him, or me."

 Hundreds of people were rushing to their seats in preperation for the big podrace, which meant vanishing into the crowd was practically *effortless* for the boy.

 Rey did her best to pursue, but she was losing.
 Badly.
-The numerous paintings insulted her with their smiling faces.
-Prime Minister Gunray stood next to various previous champtions of the Anak in 10.
-Toto standing smiling next to a far older Watto.
-Watto standing next to Qui-Gon Jinn in one image, and of course standing next to young Anakin Skywalker in the other.

-She was about to complain about Watto's stories, then remembered the sheer chaos that had unfolded last time and decided against it.

-Instead she just walked up the stairwell like everyone else and silently swore that she would capture this boy even if it killed them both.
+Her target had vanished into the crowd on the biggest race of the year, and rich people did not like being shoved.

+The boy appeared at the top of the stairwell, looking like he had finally found safety.
+There were dozens of people in the way on the staircase.

+*Fine.
+I'll have to improvise.* She thought to herself.

+So she took ten steps forward, eyeing the side of the staircase…

+…and simply ran up the Force-ing wall, doing a flip after she hit the top and landing on her feet.

 The boy ran through the booths of gamblers and sports-betters and high-ranking officials.
 The wealthiest men on Tatooine.
 She followed, dodging every curtain and door he threw in her face.